 In toxic tort litigation, a plaintiff claims injury due to exposure to hazardous substances or materials.
 Toxic torts may involve products liability issues, such as exposure to products without adequate warning.
 In other cases, claims may stem from environmental exposure such as mold, mildew or fungus in a building’s carpeting, walls or air duct system, or from inadequate ventilation or chemical contaminants in the environment (so-called “sick building syndrome”).

-Serious injury and wrongful death cases require not only attorneys with extensive experience, but also the financial resources to properly prepare the case for trial.
-Our attorneys work with expert witnesses and consultants such as product designers, mechanical engineers and accident reconstructionists to evaluate liability for catastrophic accidents.
-Our attorneys also consult with physicians, mental health professionals, life care planners, economists and other trained professionals to assess the extent of loss of the injured person or surviving family members, in order to obtain the best result possible for the client.
+Our Personal Injury Attorneys work with expert witnesses and consultants such as product designers, mechanical engineers and accident reconstructionists to evaluate liability for catastrophic accidents.
+Our Personal Injury lawyers also consult with physicians, mental health professionals, life care planners, economists and other trained professionals to assess the extent of loss of the injured person or surviving family members.